isabella232/advertising-cloud.en/help/landing/ad-cloud-ccpa.md

 * "regulation": **ccpa** (which is the privacy regulation that applies to the request)

-## Example of Request Submitted by Data Subject Using an Advertising Cloud User ID Retrieved from AdobePrivacy.js
+## Example of Request Submitted by Customer Using an Advertising Cloud User ID Retrieved from AdobePrivacy.js

 ```
 {